Please log in to watch this conference skillscast.

 Break your Event Chains!

-For over a decade Martin has been working in complex domains like energy trading, telecommunication or wind tunnel organization.
-As a coder, he has had a soft spot for readable and testable APIs and enjoys working with sophisticated but lean state machines and process engines.
-As a domain coder, he is into Domain-Driven Design and integrates methods which shift his focus from technology to the user value of what he does.
-Martin is a contributor to several projects on GitHub and speaks at meetups and conferences like ExploreDDD, O'Reilly and KanDDDinsky.
+For over a decade Martin has been working in complex domains like energy trading, health care or wind tunnel organization.
+As a coder, he has a soft spot for readable and testable APIs and enjoys to design services around long-running capabilities.
+As a "domain decoder", he is into Domain-Driven Design and with Storystorming he now integrates methods which shift the focus from technology to the user value of what we do.
+Martin blogs at https://medium.com/plexiti and publishes in magazines like InfoQ and OBJEKTspektrum, a well-read german periodical for which he is an editorial member.
+In his hometown Vienna he organises meetups around Domain-Driven Design, Microservices, Reactive and Distributed Systems.
+Martin is a contributor to several projects on GitHub and a trainer with experience in 50+ companies and 10+ countries.
+He regularly speaks at meetups and conferences across Europe - and from time to time in the US.

 Throughout Bernd's 15+ years in software development, he has helped automating highly scalable core workflows at global companies including T-Mobile, Lufthansa and Zalando.
 Bernd has contributed to various open source workflow engines.
 He is co-founder and developer advocate of Camunda, an open source software company reinventing workflow automation.
 He co-authored "Real-Life BPMN," a popular book about workflow modeling and automation.
 He regularly speaks at conferences and write for various magazines.
 Bernd is currently focused on new workflow automation paradigms that fit into modern architectures around distributed systems, microservices, domain-driven design, event-driven architecture and reactive systems.